OlegStotsky/tiny-redis/README.md

 # Tiny Redis
-Implementation if redis-like database in Go.
+Implementation if redis-like database in Go that achieves 1 000 000+ GET and SET requests per second on single core.
 Tiny Redis uses architecture similar to Redis: persistent append only file + snapshots.

 # Todolist
 - [x] Complete support for GET, SET commands